Children's advocate wants lift in criminal age, more efforts to keep kids out of prison

 "The [new detention facility] site hasn't even been decided yet, so we're going to be relying on the Ashley centre for a little while yet."

-Ms McLean said there were presently about 20 detainees at the centre - among the highest occupancy levels since she became Children's Commissioner in 2018.
+Ms McLean said there were presently about 20 detainees at the centre - among the highest occupancy levels since she becaame Children's Commissioner in 2018.

 "We need to be recruiting as many staff as we can, the facility needs to be overstaffed," she said.